 When you think of retail theft, the first image that may come to mind is a single person hiding a small item or two inside of their purse or backpack.
 And while this takes place from time to time, it is not the only form of shoplifting that takes place in our communities.
 In certain cases, individuals can be charged with committing organized retail theft.

-According to The Texas Penal Code § 31.16, individuals are guilty of organized retail theft when they are found intentionally promoting, conducting, or facilitating activity in which they are receiving, possessing, concealing, storing, bartering, selling or disposing of stolen merchandise holding a value of $1,500 or more.
-Organized retail theft typically stems from the criminal conduct of professional shoplifting ring and retail crime rings.
+According to The Texas Penal Code § 31.16, individuals are guilty of organized retail theft when they are found intentionally promoting, conducting, or facilitating activity in which they are receiving, possessing, concealing, storing, bartering, selling, or disposing of stolen merchandise holding a value of $1,500 or more.
+Organized retail theft typically stems from the criminal conduct of professional shoplifting rings and retail crime rings.

 There are many different punishments for shoplifting in Tarrant County, Texas.
 The classification of the charge is highly dependent on the alleged offender’s criminal history, their number of previous shoplifting convictions, the type of property stolen, the value of the stolen property, and the manner in which the shoplifting took place.